 What is ascorbic acid and why is it on your ingredient label?

-Ascorbic acid is a naturally occurring organic compound with anti-oxidant properties.
-Ascorbic acid is a form of Vitamin C. Though we do not add ascorbic acid as a separate ingredient, the apples that we use in many of our flavors are blended with ascorbic acid before being shipped to us in order to ensure their color.
+Ascorbic acid is a form of Vitamin C and is a naturally occurring organic compound with anti-oxidant properties.
+Though we do not add ascorbic acid as a separate ingredient, the apples and bananas that we use in many of our products contain ascorbic acid to maintain their color.

 Does Fuel For Fire contain nuts?